ronniearistil/Wanderwise-CLI-Project/HowToColaborate.md

 2. Creating a New Branch
 When working on a feature or bug fix, create a separate branch.
 Start by making sure the main branch is up to date, then create and switch to your new branch:

-# Navigate to the main branch
-git checkout main

-# Pull the latest changes from the main branch
-git pull origin main

-# Create and switch to a new branch (e.g., feature/add-destination)
-- git checkout -b feature/add-destination  # Replace 'feature/add-destination' with your branch name
-Naming Convention: Use descriptive branch names, such as feature/add-destination or bugfix/fix-date-format, to keep branches organized.
+# Always make a new BRANCH when working on any code you do!!!

+# To make a NEW branch:
+- git checkout -b whatever-name-you-want    <--- try to make sure its something related would be best!

+# ALWAYS make sure you are in that branch that you just created:
+- git branch <---- this will show you what specific branch you are on!
+(Should be the new one you've created)

+# Once that is all set, then continue with the following:

-3. Committing and Pushing Changes
+3. # Committing and Pushing Changes
  After making changes, stage, commit, and push them to the remote repository:

 # Stage all changed files
 - git add .

 # Commit with a descriptive message
-- git commit -m "Added CLI functionality for listing destinations"
+- git commit -m "Make sure this message is specific to what you are doing"

 # Push the branch to the remote repository
-- git push origin feature/add-destination  # Replace with your branch name
+- git push origin name-of-your-repo  <----- Replace with your branch name

+ Once you've pushed the code to the repo:
+- Go to the repo and merge it to the main

-4. Pulling Latest Changes and Merging
+4. # Pulling Latest Changes and Merging
 Keep your branch up-to-date by merging changes from the main branch periodically.
 Always communicate with the team before merging the main branch into your own to avoid conflicts.

-# Switch to your branch
+# Make sure you are in the new branch for which task you are doing!
-- git checkout feature/add-destination  # Replace with your branch name
+- git checkout feature/add-destination    <---- Replace with your branch name

-# Merge the latest main branch changes into your branch
+# Pulling the code that your partner uploaded:
-- git merge main
+git pull origin main <----- once your team has successfully pushed a code to the main repo pull it but make sure you are in a NEW BRANCH

 Important: Coordinate with us before merging to ensure everyone is aligned !!!